COVID-19: Providers

 Therapy is contraindicated for patients with a history of clinically significant hypersensitivity reactions to its active ingredients or any other components of the product.

-Prior to initiating treatment with Veklury, the FDA recommends performing renal function (eGFR), liver function, and prothrombin time tests as clinically appropriate and repeating these tests during treatment as clinically indicated.
+Prior to initiating treatment with Veklury, the FDA recommends performing liver function and prothrombin time tests as clinically appropriate and repeating these tests during treatment as clinically indicated.

 For more information, see the Veklury Label Sheet (PDF)